Correlation measures of a quantum state and information characteristics of a quantum channel: Entropy reduction of local measurements

 In this case the function $F_H$ is bounded from above by the function

-It is essential that this upper bound is $\varepsilon$-sharp for large $E$ \cite{CHI}.
+It is essential that this upper bound is $\varepsilon$-sharp for large $E$ \cite{CID}.

 Thus, if the system $X$ in Corollary \ref{ER-CB+} is an $\ell$-mode quantum oscillator then one can use the function $G_{\ell,\omega}$ instead of $F_H$ in (\ref{ER-CB+f}).

-If $H=a^*a$ is the number operator in one-mode quantum oscillator then $F_H(E)=g(E)$, where $g$ is the function defined in (\ref{g-def}) \cite{H-SCI}.
+In this case the continuity bound (\ref{ER-CB+f}) with $X=B$ and $\,\delta=\sqrt{1-F(\rho,\sigma)}\,$ is asymptotically tight for large $E$ for any POVM $\M$ consisting of one-rank operators.
+This can be shown by modifying the arguments from Remark \ref{ER-CB-r} or can be deduced from the asymptotical tightness of continuity bound (\ref{CHI-CPHI-EC+}) in Section 6.2.1 for ensembles of pure states (which is proved by using (\ref{ER-CB+f})).

-Continuity bounds in Corollary \ref{ER-CB+} are simple but not too accurate if the trace norm distance is used as a measure of closeness of quantum states.
-More accurate (asymptotically tight) continuity bounds for the function $\,\omega\mapsto ER(\omega,I_A\otimes \M)\,$ can be obtained by applying Theorem 7 in \cite[Section 3.2.4]{QC}.
+The continuity bound (\ref{ER-CB+f}) expressed via $\|\rho-\sigma\|_1$ is simple but not too accurate.
+More accurate (asymptotically tight) continuity bounds for the function $\,\omega\mapsto ER(\omega,I_A\otimes \M)\,$ depending on the trace norm distance can be obtained by applying Theorem 7 in \cite[Section 3.2.4]{QC}.
+Assume for simplicity that